 There are some beaches where the odds are better than others.
 Based on the past seasons, good places to see sea turtles nesting include:

 - Palm Beach County beaches.
 In 2020, Palm Beach County’s 73 kilometers of monitored beach had 36,000 nests!

 - Martin County had 15,883 turtle nests last year in 35 kilometers of shoreline.

 - Brevard County is home to the Archie Carr National Wildlife Refuge, which was specifically created to protect sea turtle nests, and it had nearly 40,000 nests in 115 monitored kilometers.

 Other Atlantic counties have a substantial number of nests.
 Even urban Broward County had about 3,000 nests on 39 monitored kilomoters of beach.
 (Miami-Dade had less than a thousand.)
 See statewide nesting data here.

 Naturalists tell us there’s no way to predict which night will be good for turtle nests — there is no relationship between sea turtle nesting activity and the phase of the moon, the weather, or the tides.

-All of these walks fill up quickly and some cost as much as $20 per person.
+All of these walks fill up quickly and some cost as much as $22 per person.
 There is one program that is free — FPL — but it is not being offered in 2021.